 The following are some of the more common expenses you’ll be able to deduct in your business, but this is in no way an exhaustive list.
-If you have questions about a particular expense for your business, please don’t hesitate to reach out to me.
+If you have questions about a particular expense for your business, be sure to check with a qualified bookkeeper or accountant.

 - Hosting costs.

-- Conferences (definitely something anyone attending the FBC 2017 conference will want to pay attention to).
+- Conferences and workshops (definitely something anyone an FBC event will want to pay attention to).